aaronjoseph/DataScienceNotes/LSTM.md

 - LSTM's have downsides, it is still a recurrent network, so if a LSTM cell is called 1000 times, a long gradient path is created.
 While the addition of a long-term memory channel helps, there is a limit to how much it can hold
 - [[Transfer Learning]] do not work on LSTM's
+- This model is state-dependent and runs serially, therefore cannot be parallized or used on GPU's - this is where [[Transformers]] shine, where input sequence can be passed in parallel